 Term life also expires, at which time the pricing increases.
 While Guaranteed No Lapse Universal Life does not.

 You can see differences in pricing by using the quote tool on this page.
 Put in “to age 121 level (no lapse u/l) and then compare that to a term policy.

 There are a variety of benefits to this kind of life insurance, but here are the main ones you should know about:

 - It Lasts Forever— Policies go up to age 121.
 Which let’s face it, the vast majority of people will never see.

 - It’s Cheaper than Whole Life— Whole life insurance also lasts a lifetime.
 But it is a lot pricier since it is intended to build up more cash value than Guaranteed Universal Life.
 With Guaranteed Universal Life you have a permanent policy at a cheaper cost.

 - You Can Use the Money in Your Account— As mentioned, with Guaranteed Universal life, you can build up some cash value and access it.
 The policy is guaranteed to stay in place until you need the funds (as long as you’re paying the premiums, of course).

 - Premiums Stay Level— The premiums are guaranteed to not go up, which is great for when you retire and are living on a somewhat more limited budget.

-While term life insurance coverage does suit the needs of many, Guaranteed Universal Life Insurance could be the best choice for you if lifetime coverage is what you’re after.
+Term life insurance coverage does suit the needs of many.
+But Guaranteed Universal Life Insurance could be the best choice for you if lifetime coverage is what you’re after.